charbj/rematch_images/README.md

     bash run.sh

 This assumes you have modular environment setup on your system.
-You made need to edit the run.sh script to ensure modules are loaded correctly.
+You may need to edit the run.sh script to ensure modules are loaded correctly.
 I use this to quickly and easily load/swap between relion and scipion.

 # CAUTION (!):
 I have hard coded some 'rm' commands into the script to remove unneccessary output directories and files that affect the matching step.
 I assume this is a huge 'no no', however for my purposes this is a risk I'm willing to live with.
 Happy for feedback, but you should check through the script before running.